Over the years I've answered all kinds of questions for people. In fact, most of the

 asked the same questions.

-My Primer article Where do I go From Here?" answers that question with many links and hints (as well as the book, magazine, and video resources listed here).
-But sometimes what you need most of all are encouragement and ideas from a range of resources.
-The books, magazine, and videos listed on this page are all great sources of inspiration.
+But sometimes what folks need most of all are encouragement and ideas from a range of resources.
+The books, magazine, and videos listed on this page are great sources of inspiration.

 Note about Suppliers: While we try to help you get the products you want by recommending suppliers with a good record of customer service, all transactions between you and the supplier you chose to provide your purchases are governed by the published policies on the supplier's web site.
 So please print off any order confirmation screens and save copies of invoices, etc., so you can contact the appropriate supplier should any problems occur.
 (They almost never do, but you want to be on the safe side.)

 what Garden Railroading editor Marc Horovitz says.
 GR is a great source of information for

 beginners and intermediate Garden Railroaders.
 Many "old-timers" still